rigdev/docs/docs/storage/buckets.md

 ## Fetching Buckets

 ### Getting a Bucket

-In order to get a bucket, the `GetBucket` endpoint can be used.
-The endpoint takes the rig bucket name as input, and returns the bucket object.
+To fetch a bucket, the `GetBucket` endpoint can be used.
+The endpoint takes the Rig bucket name as input and returns the bucket object.

 <Tabs>
 <TabItem value="go" label="Golang SDK">